Table of Contents

 Why the concept of Net Zero:

-- If the global temperature rose to even 2 degree Celsius, it will lead to dangerous consequences.
-So in COP21 (the 21st meeting of the United Nations Climate change conference) in December 2015, the world leaders decided to limit global warming to 1.5 degree Celsius.
+- If the global temperature rose to even 2 degrees Celsius, it will lead to dangerous consequences.
+So in COP21 (the 21st meeting of the United Nations Climate change conference) in December 2015, the world leaders decided to limit global warming to 1.5 degrees Celsius.

-- To reach the goal, several countries pledged to become carbon-neutral or Net-zero carbon-emitting countries by 2050.
+- To reach the goal, several countries pledged in the virtual summit of climate change in April 2021 to become carbon-neutral or Net-zero carbon-emitting countries by 2050.
 That means they will balance the carbon emissions with the removal of carbon from the atmosphere.

 - Creating carbon sinks to store carbon dioxide by removing it from the atmosphere.
 Plants and the ocean are natural carbon sinks as they absorb co2 from the air.
 So, by creating additional forest and tree cover, some amount of carbon dioxide can be removed from the atmosphere.